IntegralEquations/Inti.jl/docs/src/examples/stokes_drag.md

 ```

 !!! tip "Second-order mesh"
-    Using `gmsh.model.mesh.setOrder(2)` creates a second-order mesh, which is crucial for accurately capturing the curved surface of the sphere and significantly enhances the numerical solution's precision.
-For simple geometries like spheres, an exact (isogeometric) representation can also be achieved using `Inti`'s parametric entities.
-Refer to the [Geometry and meshes]("Geometry and meshes") tutorial for further details.
+    Using `gmsh.model.mesh.setOrder(2)` creates a second-order mesh, which is crucial for
+    accurately capturing the curved surface of the sphere and significantly enhances the
+    numerical solution's precision.
+For simple geometries like spheres, an exact
+    (isogeometric) representation can also be achieved using `Inti`'s parametric entities.
+    See the [Geometry and meshes]("Geometry and meshes") section for more details.

 Next we extract the `Domain` ``\Gamma`` from the mesh, and create a `Quadrature` on it: